 Dear Customer.

-Through this e-mail, we want to remember that the account linked to your security device (iToken App / Keychain) has a registration update pending in our system, making it impossible to fully function, and consequently, making your access to the security channels possible. attendance:
+Through this email, we want to remind you that the account linked to your security device (iToken App/Keychain) has a pending registration update in our system, making it impossible for it to function completely, and consequently, making your access to the service channels:

-• ATMs • Internet Banking • Itaú Application • & nbsp; temporarily inactive. thus, transactions such as transfers and payments can only be carried out through your home agency, with the presentation of your debit card.
+• ATMs • Internet Banking • Itaú App • temporarily inactive.
+Therefore, operations such as transfers and payments can only be carried out through your originating agency, with the presentation of your debit card.

 • Update

-We make it available in our system to update them, thus avoiding the payment of R $ 94.49 for the issuance of a new security device.
+We have made the update available in our system, thus avoiding the payment of R$ 94.49 for the issuance of a new security device.

 Below is a fake email from Paypal talking about a limited or about to be disabled account: